emprahtheodosius/PastelThickBordersMod/README.md

 #The next time you run the game, coastline borders will correct themselves and you will have no further issues going forward

+#If you dislike a feature, country font or the alternative occupation/culture map mode, just delete corresponding files from the mod and run again

 #If you have any questions go to TGC's discord -- emprahtheodosius

 #From the .fx creator: